mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 It is as if there were a god who said to us: ‘I set before you two ways.
 You can use your technology to destroy yourselves, or to carry you to the planets and the stars.
-It’s up to you.’
+It's up to you.'

 - Carl Sagan

-# I NTRODUCTION
+# INTRODUCTION

 Welcome to High Guard Update 2022.